Cybersecurity News: C.I.A. Vault 7 engineer convicted, Hackers targeted Jan 6 journalists, Twitter’s brief outage

 Twitter outage briefly hits thousands

 The Fail Whale reappeared briefly – in spirit anyway – when Twitter Inc. faced a brief outage on Thursday, leaving thousands of users without service for about an hour.
-At the peak, at 8:20 a.m. in New York, 54,582 users reported problems on Downdetector.com, an outage tracking platform.
+At its peak, at 8:20 a.m. in New York, 54,582 users reported problems on Downdetector.com, an outage tracking platform.
 Twitter’s website displayed an error message and prompted users to reload the page.
 It wasn’t immediately clear what caused the outage.

 Endemic Log4j software flaw could take years to address, US government review finds